Brain: Development

 Similar things happen in other brain areas: an initial synaptic matrix is generated as a result of genetically determined chemical guidance, but then gradually refined by activity-dependent mechanisms, partly driven by internal dynamics, partly by external sensory inputs.
 In some cases, as with the retina-midbrain system, activity patterns depend on mechanisms that operate only in the developing brain, and apparently exist solely to guide development.

 In humans and many other mammals, new neurons are created mainly before birth, and the infant brain contains substantially more neurons than the adult brain.
 There are, however, a few areas where new neurons continue to be generated throughout life.
 The two areas for which adult neurogenesis is well established are the olfactory bulb, which is involved in the sense of smell, and the dentate gyrus of the hippocampus, where there is evidence that the new neurons play a role in storing newly acquired memories.
 With these exceptions, however, the set of neurons that is present in early childhood is the set that is present for life.
 Glial cells are different: as with most types of cells in the body, they are generated throughout the lifespan.

-There has long been debate about whether the qualities of mind, personality, and intelligence can be attributed to heredity or to upbringing—this is the nature and nurture controversy.
-Although many details remain to be settled, neuroscience research has clearly shown that both factors are important.
-Genes determine the general form of the brain, and genes determine how the brain reacts to experience.
-Experience, however, is required to refine the matrix of synaptic connections, which in its developed form contains far more information than the genome does.
-In some respects, all that matters is the presence or absence of experience during critical periods of development.
-In other respects, the quantity and quality of experience are important; for example, there is substantial evidence that animals raised in enriched environments have thicker cerebral cortices, indicating a higher density of synaptic connections, than animals whose levels of stimulation are restricted.
+There has long been debate about whether the qualities of mind, personality, and intelligence can be attributed to heredity or to upbringing.
+Although many details remain to be settled, neuroscience shows that both factors are important.
+Genes determine both the general form of the brain and how it reacts to experience, but experience is required to refine the matrix of synaptic connections, resulting in greatly increased complexity.
+The presence or absence of experience is critical at key periods of development.
+Additionally, the quantity and quality of experience are important.
+For example, animals raised in enriched environments demonstrate thick cerebral cortices, indicating a high density of synaptic connections, compared to animals with restricted levels of stimulation.